mateuszjurewicz/notes_public/notes/English Vocabulary.md

 - `rebar`
 short for reinforcing bar, it's those pieces of curving steel rods that go into cement.
-- `rakish` and `rakishly good-looking` (pronounced "rejkisz") dashingly or carelessly unconventonal.
+- `rakish` and `rakishly good-looking` (pronounced "rejkisz") dashingly or carelessly unconventional.
 Alternatively having a trim or streamlined appearance suggestive of speed (when referring to a ship).
 - `recuse sb / oneself`
 of a judge -> to remove themselves from a case because of potential conflict of interest / lack of impartiality.
 A lawyer can ask for the judge to be recused.
 - `sagacious` & `sagacity`